luloxi/PunkSociety/AVALANCHE-L1.md

 > NOTE: After 30 minutes (or if you close the tab/browser) your codespaces goes to sleep.
 To prevent this from happening, run this command: `while true; do echo "Ah ah ah ah, staying alive!"; sleep 900; done &` to ping the codespace every 15 minutes.

 > NOTE: Remember [GitHub will provide users in the free plan](https://docs.github.com/es/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces) (boo!)
 120 core hours or 60 hours of run time on a 2 core codespace, plus 15 GB of storage each month.
 So remember to shut it down when you're not using it.

-> NOTE for Ava Labs: Maybe a **function to set Port 9650 to public** could be a temporary improvement to open it until it's opened automatically by default.

-> NOTE for Ava Labs: Codespace should be kept alive automatically on codespaces [with a cronjob (maybe not this one)](./avalanche_codespace_keepalive.md).

-> NOTE for Ava Labs: When running `avalanche network start` after the codespace was asleep, my dapp can't connect with the same RPC URL to the blockchain anymore, and I have to start a new chain.
-Maybe it's a problem with the codespace or my computer, I'm not sure.
-Had to reinstall [Linux Mint Cinnamon Edition](https://linuxmint.com/download.php) a few days ago, maybe I'm missing some dependency or something, or it's a problem with my local/internet network.

 ## 2. Load RPC URL into your scaffold-eth